ChromeDevTools/devtools-frontend/test/unittests/README.md

 COVERAGE_FOLDERS='front_end/{ui/components,core/common}' npm run auto-unittest
 ```

+The code coverage output is written to `/karma-coverage` in the repository root.
+You can open `/karma-coverage/index.html` in a browser to inspect coverage for individual files.

 ## Inspecting detailed errors

 By default, the Karma testing output is terse, to avoid console output cluttering.